Synphonyte/leptos-struct-table/README.md

 - **`row_renderer`** - Specifies the name of the row renderer component.
 Used to customize the rendering of rows.
 Defaults to [`DefaultTableRowRenderer`].
 - **`head_row_renderer`** - Specifies the name of the head row renderer component/tag.
 Used to customize the rendering of the head rows.
 Defaults to the tag `tr`.
 This only takes a `class` attribute.
 - **`head_cell_renderer`** - Specifies the name of the header cell renderer component.
 Used to customize the rendering of header cells.
 Defaults to [`DefaultTableHeaderRenderer`].
+- **`thead_renderer`** - Specifies the name of the thead renderer component.
+Used to customize the rendering of the thead.
+Defaults to the tag `thead`.
+Takes no attributes.
+- **`tbody_renderer`** - Specifies the name of the tbody renderer component.
+Used to customize the rendering of the tbody.
+Defaults to the tag `tbody`.
+Takes no attributes.
 - **`row_class`** - Specifies the classes that are applied to each row.
 Can be used in conjuction with `classes_provider` to customize the classes.
 - **`head_row_class`** - Specifies the classes that are applied to the header row.
 Can be used in conjuction with `classes_provider` to customize the classes.